pcoch/pcoch/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on The Odin Project, working at Shopify, and about to embark on a Masters of IT
+- 🔭 I’m currently working at Shopify, hacking in my spare time, and in my second semester of a Masters of IT at UQ
 - 🌱 I’m currently learning React (Next JS), and Node JS through The Odin Project
 - 💬 Ask me about Shopify, React, or anything in the intersection between commerce and technology
 - 📚 Learn more about me: <a href="https://www.pcoch.dev">pcoch.dev</a>
-- ⚡ Fun fact: I love programming, rock climbing, and reading 🤓
+- ⚡ Fun fact: I love tennis, cycling, rock climbing, and reading 🤓